fredeil/appcenter-scripts/README.md

 ## Project path

-Typically, Xamarin.Forms project structure are structured like this:
+Typically, Xamarin.Forms projects are structured like this:

 * 📁MyApp
   * MyApp.sln